-44. Civil Servants should refrain from making false declarations or endorsing forged documents.
-At any rate, a Civil Servant should ascertain the authenticity of any document before endorsing it.

-Endorsement of Fake Documents

-45. Civil Servants shall dress appropriately at all times, in conformity with culturally and internationally accepted standards and norms of dressing.
-An attire must not appear too gaudy or shabby so as to draw unfavourable comments from colleagues or the public.
+- 44. Civil Servants should refrain from making false Endorsement declarations or endorsing forged documents.
+At any of Fake Tate, a Civil Servant should ascertain the authenticity of any document before endorsing it. - 45.
+Civil Servants shall dress appropriately at all times, in conformity with culturally and internationally accepted standards and norms of dressing.
+An attire must not appear too gaudy or shabby so as to draw unfavourable comments from colleagues or the public. - 46.
+Any act by a Civil Servant which is calculated to bring the Civil Service into disrepute must be avoided. - 47.
+A Civil Servant will be expected to expose any act of misconduct, the commission of which he knows or ought to have known to be a misconduct.

-Personal Appearance (Attire)

-Any act by a Civil Servant which is calculated to bring the Civil Service into disrepute must be avoided.

-Acts calculated to bring the Public Service into disrepute

-47. A Civil Servant will be expected to expose any act of misconduct, the commission of which he knows or ought to have known to be a misconduct.

-Exposure of Misconduct